hp73/Mandelbrot-GUI/README.txt

 CSCI 209 Fall 2019
 By Harry Pinkerton and Laurie Jones
 Required to run: JDK 14.01.1
+*Compile and run Mandelbrot.java to see the image*

 ===Features===
 --Save Image W/ A File Chooser--